Linguistic discrimination: Linguistic discrimination in education

-Linguistic discrimination in governance
+Governance

 As colonial languages are used as the languages of governance and commerce in many colonial and postcolonial states, locals who only speak indigenous languages can be disenfranchised.
+By forcing the locals to speak the colonizers' language, colonizers assimilate the indigenous people and hold colonies longer.
 For example, when representative institutions were introduced to the Algoma region in what is now modern-day Canada, the local returning officer only accepted the votes of individuals who were enfranchised, which required indigenous peoples to "read and write fluently... [their] own and another language, either English or French".
 This caused political parties to increasingly identify with settler perspectives rather than indigenous ones.

+It is a common approach for colonizers to set language limitations.
+Japanese government in 1910 enacted decrees in colony Korea to eliminate existing Korean culture and language.
+All schools must teach Japanese and Hanja.
+By doing so, Japanese government was able to make Korea more dependent on Japan and colonize Korea longer.

 Even today, many postcolonial states continue to use colonial languages in their public institutions, even though these languages are not spoken by the majority of their residents.
 For example, the South African justice system still relies primarily on English and Afrikaans as its primary languages, even though most South Africans, particularly Black South Africans, speak indigenous languages.
 In these situations, the use of colonial languages can present barriers to participation in public institutions.